 Cuz the line gets crossed when you don't come clean

-- Though most of The Offspring's tracks don't score very high on this scale, "Beheaded" is a high 10 or possibly a low 11, being a Murder Ballad about an Ax-Crazy murderer who gleefully decapitates his victims:
+- Though most of The Offspring's tracks don't score very high on this scale (even if the lyrics are heavy on bitterness and sarcasm), "Beheaded" is a high 10 or possibly a low 11, being a Murder Ballad about an Ax-Crazy murderer who gleefully decapitates his victims:

 Watch my girlfriend come to the door